 Tip: Because fresh leaves are used in this tutorial, the leaves begin to brown after several days, so if you want your magnolia wreath to last for several months, I recommend treating your magnolia leaves with glycerin, an organic emollient, to preserve them.
 Here is a tutorial from Martha Stewart on that process or you can search Google for other tutorials.

-- Magnolia leaves
+- Magnolia leaves (fresh or faux)

 - Grapevine wreath form (I got mine from Michael’s craft store and bought the 5″ size)